Ths2-9Y-LqJt6/ansible-101/README.md

       main.yml
 ```

-Each <$role_name> can be whatever you want it to be, but the underlying structure should be the same.
-You can have multiple tasks and vars .yml files, and simply include them in the main.yml file and Ansible will incorporate them automatically when it runs.
+Each <$role_name> can be whatever you want it to be, but the underlying structure
+should be the same.
+You can have multiple tasks and vars .yml files, and simply
+include them in the main.yml file and Ansible will incorporate them automatically
+when it runs.

+#Next Steps

+There's some *.yml files included in this repository you should review.
+As well,
+Ansible has great [Documentation](http://docs.ansible.com/intro.html) themselves.